rdjpalmer/portfolio/index.markdown

 # Hey, I&apos;m Richard

 I'm the co-creator of time and task manager, [Timo](https://hellotimo.co), filling the gap between work done, work logged and the time sheet.
+Currently Engineering Team Lead at [TransferWise](https://transferwise.com).

 Over the last eight years, I've taken a leading role in engineering and design for the likes of [Byozo](https://byozo.org), [nudj](https://twitter.com/nudjHQ),